61 Best Logo Fonts and Which One Is Right for You

 This logo font is best suited to portray motion and energy.
 It is the best font for logos of industries like sports, automotive, and action-based industries.

 6. Nunito Sans

 Vernon Adams began by creating Nunito as a rounded terminal sans serif.
 Jacques Le Bailly moved forward to create a full set of weights.
 By accompanying a regular non-rounded terminal version, Nunito Sans was finally discovered.
 This font goes along with Abhaya Libre, Montserrat, and Theano Didot.
 It grants an approachable display because of its high x-height and short descenders.

 This logo font is best suited for evolving and expanding corporations.
 It creates a healthy dialogue between the present and the future.

 Maintaining a balance between thick and thin strokes, Didot still manages to create dramatic variations.
-The family of French printers, publishers, and punch cutters in the late 1700s were called Didot before it became a typeface.
+The family of French printers, publishers, and punch cutters in the late 1700s was called Didot before it became a typeface.
 One among many versions available was used in the Giorgio Armani logo.
 This font is very common in the fashion industry just like Bodoni.
-When used with careful kerning and high contrast colors, Didot cam becomes one of the best fonts for logos.
+When used with careful kerning and high-contrast colors, Didot cam becomes one of the best fonts for logos.

 This logo font is best suited for a mature, classy, and less dramatic fashion logo.

 Walk On was designed by Hanson Chan for the fashion brand Wang & Lynch.
 Communicating a radical perspective to eras that he was inspired by was his main intention of Chan.
 Art Deco’s bold shapes and straight lines and Art Nouveau’s organic aesthetic were his main inspiration.
 The simple shapes and retro-feel make it be used flexibly.